-- are committed to ensuring equality of education and opportunity for staff, pupils and all those receiving services from the school, irrespective of gender, disability, race, religion or belief, and sexual orientation - will monitor the achievement of all pupils and students and we will use this data to raise standards and ensure inclusive teaching - will aim to provide our pupils with a firm foundation which will enable them to fulfil their potential, regardless of gender, disability, race, religion or belief, and sexual orientation - will seek to eliminate unlawful discrimination against pupils and staff by adhering to our duties as an employer under the legislation - believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit the school.
+- are committed to ensuring equality of education and opportunity for staff, pupils and all those receiving services from the school, irrespective of gender, gender re assignment, ethnicity, age, disability, race, religious belief or non-belief, sexual orientation, marriage or civil partnership and pregnancy or maternity status. - value and will promote the individuality of all of our pupils - will monitor the achievement of all pupils and we will use this data to raise standards and ensure inclusive teaching - will provide our pupils with a firm foundation which will enable them to fulfil their potential., - will seek to eliminate unlawful discrimination against pupils and staff by adhering to our duties as an employer under the legislation - believe that diversity is a strength, which should be recognised, respected and celebrated by all those who learn, teach and visit the school - we uphold the schools values, which encompass fundamental British values and all pupils will learn these as part of a broad and diverse curriculum - through our work on preventing radicalisation and extremism (both violent and non-violent) we will engage our school community to enhance community cohesion. - Our safeguarding policy reflects our commitment to ensuring our school is a safe place for all